react-cosmos/react-cosmos/NEXT.md

 The best way to learn about the available options in the Cosmos config is to use [config.schema.json](packages/react-cosmos/config.schema.json).

-The JSON schema is human readable, but you can also enhance your config with autocomplete in code editors like VS Code.
+The schema is human readable, but you can also enhance your config with autocomplete in code editors like VS Code.

 ```jsonc
 {